ChaseC-130/ChaseC-130.github.io/sre-concepts/home.md

 ## Monitoring and Observability
-Datadog, NewRelic, Splunk: Familiarize yourself with how these tools are used to monitor, log, and trace applications.
-Be prepared to discuss how you've used these tools to detect and resolve incidents, and how you’ve set up monitoring dashboards in your past roles (e.g., Grafana/PromQL dashboards).
+Datadog, NewRelic, Splunk: Used to monitor, log, and trace applications.
-Prometheus: Since you’ve worked with PromQL, be ready to discuss Prometheus and its use in metrics collection, querying, and alerting.
+Prometheus

 ## Microservices and Distributed Systems
-Architecture: Be prepared to explain how microservices architecture impacts system reliability, and discuss strategies for managing distributed systems, such as circuit breakers, retries, and distributed tracing.
+Architecture: Be prepared to explain how microservices architecture impacts system reliability, and discuss strategies for managing distributed systems, such as [circuit breakers](#circuit-breakers-and-retries)
+, retries, and distributed tracing.
 Communication: Understand the different methods of communication between microservices (e.g., REST, gRPC, message queues) and how to ensure resilience in these communications.

 ## Networking and Security
 Networking Basics: Review key networking concepts, including TCP/IP, DNS, load balancing, and how they relate to reliability in distributed systems.
-Security Best Practices: Familiarize yourself with security practices in cloud environments, such as IAM roles, network policies, encryption, and how you’ve implemented security measures in your previous roles.
+Security Best Practices: IAM roles, network policies, encryption

 ## Incident Management
-Incident Command: You’ve served as an incident commander, so be prepared to discuss how you’ve handled major incidents, coordinated with teams, communicated with stakeholders, and conducted post-incident reviews.
+Incident Command
-Documentation and Communication: Highlight your experience in documenting incidents, creating post-mortems, and ensuring clear communication during and after incidents.
+Documentation and Communication: Creating post-mortems, and ensuring clear communication during and after incidents.

 ## Collaboration and Leadership
-Mentorship and Team Collaboration: Since the role involves mentoring and cross-functional collaboration, think of examples where you’ve led technical discussions, mentored junior engineers, or contributed to design decisions that had a broad impact.
+Mentorship and Team Collaboration: Mentoring and cross-functional collaboration, technical discussions, mentored junior engineers, or contributed to design decisions that had a broad impact.

 ## Technical Design and Systems Thinking
-End-to-End Design: Be ready to discuss projects where you drove the technical design from start to finish, especially focusing on how you ensured the system's reliability, scalability, and maintainability.
+End-to-End Design: Technical design from start to finish, especially focusing on system's reliability, scalability, and maintainability.
-Holistic Problem Solving: Reflect on instances where you took a whole-system approach to solve complex issues, ensuring that all components (structure, people, process, technology) were aligned.
+Holistic Problem Solving: Solve complex issues, ensuring that all components (structure, people, process, technology) were aligned.